log4js-node/log4js-node/README.md

 I'm also trying to move away from `vows` for the tests, and use `tape` instead.
 New tests should be added to `test/tape`, not the vows ones.

+log4js also no longer supports node versions below 0.12.x.

 NOTE: from log4js 0.5 onwards you'll need to explicitly enable replacement of node's console.log functions.
 Do this either by calling `log4js.replaceConsole()` or configuring with an object or json file like this:

 ```javascript